 The LMM Airport has an estimated capacity to handle up to 10 million enplanements annually, which is more than double its current usage.
 The LMM Airport is comprised of two runways and five terminals (Terminals A through E).
 Terminal A, which is the newest facility at the LMM Airport, opened in June 2012.
 Terminals B through E were constructed in various stages beginning with Terminals D and E in the late 1950s, then Terminal B in the 1980s and Terminal C in the 1990s.
 Terminal B was closed in November 2013 for remodeling, and we reopened the terminal during the fourth quarter of 2014.
-Terminal E is not currently in use and terminal D is partially closed.
+Terminal E is not currently in use and Terminal D is currently in use after renovations.

 In 2017, LMM Airport opened eight commercial spaces.
 In 2018, eight commercial spaces were opened.
 In 2019, sixteen commercial spaces were opened.
 No commercial spaces were opened in 2020 and 2021.
 In 2022, 8 commercial spaces were opened.
+In 2023, 4 commercial spaces were opened.